UMichStatistics/ComputingClub/content/workshops/hugo_academic/initialize.md

 hugo new --kind <post/publication/talk> <folder>/<name-of-content>
 ```

-For example, to create a new publication with identifyer `Publication1`, type
+For example, to create a new publication with identifier `Publication1`, type
 ```shell
 hugo new --kind publication publication/Publication1
 ```